Dipole repeller

 The dipole repeller is a center of effective repulsion in the large-scale flow of galaxies in the neighborhood of the Milky Way, first detected in 2017.

 It is thought to represent a large supervoid, the Dipole Repeller Void.

 The dipole repeller is directly opposed to the Shapley Attractor, an over-density of galaxies located in the Shapley Supercluster.
 The dipole repeller's apparent repulsion is due to matter in the vicinity being pulled towards the Shapley Attractor, along with the Great Attractor.
 Due to this, the dipole repeller has likely become devoid of matter, causing an apparent repulsion on galaxies between the repeller and the Shapley Attractor.

 Discovery

-The Local Group of galaxies is moving relative to the cosmic microwave background (CMB) at 631±20 km/s.
+The Local Group of galaxies is moving relative to the cosmic microwave background (CMB) at 631 ± 20 km/s.

-There is also a pattern of bulk flow in the motion of neighboring galaxies extending to distances of over 250 megaparsecs (Mpc).
+There is also a pattern of bulk flow in the motion of neighboring galaxies extending to distances of over 250 Mpc.
 There is a known overdensity – the Shapley Supercluster – creating an attraction in the flow of galaxies.

 The repeller appears to be located at a distance of about 220 Mpc and is anticipated to coincide with a void in galaxy density.

 That single center of attraction along with a roughly equal single repeller appear to be the most significant contributors to the CMB dipole.